 Do you find employers for Apprentices, or do I have to find a sponsor?

-An apprentice works at the calling, with our Signatory Contractors.
-Each Local Union will send their Apprentices out to work when work is available.
+An apprentice works at the calling, with our Local Unions and Signatory Contractors.
+Each Local Union will send their Apprentices out to work when a call out for work is received.

 How long is the Apprentice Program?

 The length of the Apprenticeship Program is 304 hours of class room training and 4,000 hours of on the job training.
 We usually complete the training hours in 2 years.
 However, on the job training hours may take longer, depending on the available work.

 Can I get a copy of the wage package?